icsob2025/icsob2025.github.io/ResearchPapers/index.md

 Information about the Springer LNBIP format can be found <a href="https://www.springer.com/gp/authors-editors/conference-proceedings/conference-proceedings-guidelines" target="_blank">here</a>.
 Three to five keywords characterizing the paper should be indicated at the end of the abstract.
 The type of paper (technical/empirical evaluation/experience/exploratory paper) should be indicated in the submission.
 Submission is done through EasyChair.

 Each paper will be reviewed by at least three reviewers.
-Accepted papers will be presented at ICSOB ’24 and published in the conference proceedings, which is published in the Springer Lecture Notes in Business Information Processing (LNBIP).
+Accepted papers will be presented at ICSOB ’25 and published in the conference proceedings, which is published in the Springer Lecture Notes in Business Information Processing (LNBIP).

-<b><span style="color:#a90808;">The best papers submitted to ICSOB will be invited for a Q1 Journal special issue, with the theme Software and Society: Ethics, Equity, and Sustainability in Software.</span></b><br>

 <hr>